-- Together with our internal valuation specialists we revalued a sample of financial instruments using independent models and, to the extent available, independently sourced inputs. - We tested a sample of external inputs used within management's price verification process as at 31 December 2021 and evaluated the appropriateness of the sources. - For a sample of debt securities issued, together with our internal valuation specialists, we confirmed that these were economically hedged by derivative assets or liabilities and that the residual risk within the company was limited.
-We evaluated the methodology and underlying assumptions used to determine valuation adjustments. - We tested a sample of valuation adjustments as at the year end.
-We examined cash reconciliations, large gains and losses on disposals and other events which could provide evidence about the appropriateness of management's valuation.
+- · Together with our internal valuation specialists, we revalued a sample of financial instruments using independent models and, to the extent available, independently sourced inputs. - We tested a sample of external inputs used within management's price verification process as at 31 December 2022 and evaluated the appropriateness of the third party data sources used by management. - For a sample of debt securities issued, we confirmed that these were economically hedged by derivative assets or liabilities and that the residual risk within the company was limited.
+Given the increase in the DVA adjustment for the year, in addition to revaluing a sample of the structured notes, we also tested the split of that valuation for certain positions between the market component of the trade and the impact arising from DVA, and recalculated the amounts being recorded for the year which had been recognised in OCI. - We examined cash reconciliations, large gains and losses on disposals and other events which could provide evidence about the appropriateness of management's valuation.